 Like the Game of Thrones character Jon Snow said, “I’m here to fight for the living.”
 For me, that includes the living planet.
 It does not include, however, fighting for or defending rude, childish behavior from the self-righteous who refuse to discuss ‘how’ the planet is warming.
 I want to focus on solutions, not parroting Chicken Little globalists.

 I have taken in as much climate evidence as I can stomach.
 I’ve seen people wallow in grief, despair and self-pity.
 I did it myself until I took my power back from others who were parroting the same things globalists are squawking.
 Some have since become grief counselors because they are convinced — by those globalist sources — that we’re fucked. [*insert spider and fly analogy here*]

 It is this kind of despair that ultimately drove an already deeply wounded Mike Ruppert to take his own life.
-I refuse to defend sociopaths who put their faith in data from globalists [who have that handy manual for emo-manipulation] but who simply can’t be bothered to discuss or debate said data, show up to support a pipeline protest or stand with water protectors.
+I refuse to defend faith in data from globalists [who have that handy manual for emo-manipulation] but who simply can’t be bothered to discuss or debate said data, show up to support a pipeline protest or stand with water protectors.

 Frankly, I find that truly fucked.

 I’ve concluded, as anyone who has done any research will tell you — the planet is warming.
 I’ve never argued that point.
 However, by looking further into the past, I’m convinced that the planet has been warming — and cooling — for the better part of 12,000 years.
 That simply isn’t going to be stopped by co-opting the Green Party ‘new deal’ by a fresh round of energy-illiterate neoliberals…no matter how cute they are in pantsuits.